 Exercise – it's SO good for you!
 30 minutes a day can reduce your risk of heart disease by 30-40 percent and stroke by 25 percent.
 But for many of us, starting an exercise program can be overwhelming and just downright unappealing.
 Health psychologist Shilagh Mirgain says that developing the right mind set is the best place to start.

 What's one thing that prevents you from exercising?
-Share one way you can turn your mind around on the UW Health Facebook page.
+Write down one way you can develop a fitness mind-set.

 Feeling overwhelmed about adding activity to your life?
 Check out this video from the American Heart Association and get inspired to get moving.